 *Due to COVID-19, virtual supervision sessions may be implemented.

 Stipends and Benefits

 The stipend for the 12-month appointment is $36,155.
-Fringe benefits include eleven holidays, twelve vacation days, up to twelve sick leave days as needed, and optional comprehensive medical and hospitalization plans (PLEASE NOTE: Insurance coverage does not become effective until the first day of the month following hire and ends on the last day of employment unless the intern elects to have COBRA).
-Up to five educational leave days can also be negotiated with the Training Directors for dissertation leave time, comprehensive exams, and graduation
+Fringe benefits include twelve holidays, twelve vacation days, up to twelve sick leave days as needed, and optional comprehensive medical and hospitalization plans (PLEASE NOTE: Insurance coverage does not become effective until the first day of the month following hire and ends on the last day of employment unless the intern elects to have COBRA).
+Up to five educational leave days can also be negotiated with the Training Directors for dissertation leave time, comprehensive exams, and graduation.

 Eligibility and Application

 Eligible applicants are doctoral degree candidates from APA-accredited programs in clinical or counseling psychology who have completed all course work; successfully passed qualifying exams and proposed their dissertation topic; and meet minimum clinical and assessment hours.
 Applications must be complete by November 14 and only completed applications will be considered on the APPIC Match list deadline.